-Unfortunately, there is a sector of society that wants to take burnouts off the skid pads at official events and onto city roads.
-As more of a concern, scrap tyres make excellent fodder for these hoons and they will often skid on them until they explode.
+Unfortunately, there is a sector of society that wants to take burnouts off the skid pads at official events.
+As scrap tyres make excellent fodder for these hoons and they will often skid on them until they explode.

 Penalties for doing burnouts and the impact on the environment